Simply LaKita

 See the recipe card below for exact ingredient quantities and instructions.

-ingredients to make crust combined and pressed into the bottom of a baking dish
+Soft dough for bars pressed into the bottom of a square white baking dish.

 Place the baking dish into the preheated oven and bake at 300 degrees F. for about 40 to 50 minutes or until the top is puffy and lightly golden brown.
 Allow the bars to cool completely before cutting.
 Enjoy!